vrkansagara/LaraOutPress/README.md

 - [] Combile all JavaScript files.
 - [] Compress using varis algorithms.
 - [] Versioning the compress file.
+- [] Excempt route(s),middleware,group,prefix

 ### Task

 - [] Add analytics before compress and after compress.

+### Code Assumption
+This code is developed with the mind set of each request if filtered by this middleware.
+So most of the code will not be flexi.

+Improvement and suggestion are alwayse welcome.